Myingyan Prison: Living conditions

-Atrocities
+Atrocities and torture

 One account describing prison practices include an order for a group of political prisoners to spend hours catching flies, shining the iron cell doors, and polishing the bare ground in their cells with the base of a small bottle.
 There are also instances when prisoners were interrogated for months and being they are transferred to prison or isolation cells and subjected to repeated degradation.
 The oppressive heat also often aggravate the passions inside the prison.
 For instance, it was said that parched criminals turn the prison into the worst of worst, smashing jailed politicians while wardens looked on laughing.
 The violence was recently demonstrated in the case of a 2016 prison melee where inmates engaged in violent clash after one prisoner was ordered into solitary confinement.

+Swe Win, who was imprisoned in Myingyan prison from 1999 to 2005, said in an article for Asia Times in 2009 that up until the ICRC visit to the prison in October 1999, he experienced various forms of torture at Myingyan.
+On his first day at Myingyan, he said that he was first beaten in a cell and then by ten non-political prisoners in the presence of a prison officer.